By Tim Lambert

 However, the cease-fire broke down, and fighting resumed.
 The war ended in 2009 with the defeat of the Tamil Tigers by the Sri Lankan government.
 Despite the bloodshed, some progress was made in Sri Lanka.
 By 1986 Sri Lankanwas self-sufficient in rice.
 Life expectancy increased from 50 in 1948 to 69 in 1983.

 From 1977 the Sri Lankan government adopted a market economy.
 Sri Lanka still produces tea, rubber, and coconuts and the textile industry is growing.
 Tourism has now become a major industry.
-In the early 21st century the economy of Sri Lanka is growing steadily.
-Sri Lanka is growing more prosperous.
+In the early 21st century the economy of Sri Lanka grew steadily.
 In 2020 the population of Sri Lanka was 22 million.